Make Your Next Trip Extraordinary

 Portable power banks can be a travel lifesaver, keeping your devices charged through a long day of sightseeing.
 But the rules around flying with such batteries have recently gotten more complicated.

 It’s long been the case that lithium-ion batteries aren’t allowed in checked luggage because they can be a fire hazard.
-Since the start of the year, two additional airline groups have placed further restrictions on portable batteries: Lufthansa Group (which includes the same-named airline but also SWISS, Austrian Airlines, and nine other carriers) no longer allows passengers to use or charge power banks on board; passengers may carry up to two such batteries each, but many not store them in a plane’s overhead compartments.
+In the last several months, many airlines have placed further restrictions on portable batteries: Lufthansa Group (which includes the same-named airline but also SWISS, Austrian Airlines, and nine other carriers) no longer allows passengers to use or charge power banks on board; passengers may carry up to two such batteries each, but many not store them in a plane’s overhead compartments.
 Similarly, the Hanjin Group airlines (which include Korean Air and Asiana Airlines) are banning the use of power banks in flight, with further restrictions on how they are carried and stored on board.

 If you fly with a portable battery, know your airline’s policy before you get to the airport, to save yourself the headache of repacking at the check-in desk or gate, or running out of power midflight.
 Click to the articles below for other items that should be on your pre-trip checklist.